 British Junior champions The Wight Jewels, pictured in Gothenburg at the Junior World Challenge Cup 2010, where they placed 19th

 From 2002 to April 2011 this site was run on the behalf of the Isle of Wight Ice Dance & Figure Skating Club.
-It is now an independent website.
 Updates were a bit sparse during 2009 owing to a family illness, with the result that the online history of skating on the IW is a bit patchy for that period.
+In July 2017 we welcomed the Isle of Wight Ice Dance & Figure Skating Club back on board to allow them to retain a web presence after the closure of their website: items specifically to do with the club are now viewable under the Club News tag.

-The contents of this website are copyright 2012 iowskaters and the respective authors.
-The website is not affiliated with the Isle of Wight Ice Dance & Figure Skating Club, nor the Isle of Wight synchronized skating teams: it is largely the work of a journalist with a passion for ice skating and who wishes to support ice skaters on the Isle of Wight.
+The contents of this website are copyright iowskaters and the respective authors.
+The site is largely the work of a journalist with a passion for ice skating and who wishes to support ice skaters on the Isle of Wight.

 The rink